KevinMaikath/CRM_API_Test/README.md

       - surname: customers surname.
       - imgUrl: URL for the customers image.

-'imgUrl' field is optional.
-If it isn't set in the request, it will get the default value 'No image yet'.
+'img_url' field is optional.
+If it isn't set in the request, it will get the default value 'No image yet'

 - '/customer/{customerID}'
   - PUT: updates the specified customer.
 All parameters are optional.
   - DELETE: deletes the specified customer.